GamesRedone/ZISS/README.md

 - **RaceMenu** has be disabled because it causes the players head to disappear at times when using the "Presets" feature.
 This is a known issue of RaceMenu and I will ***NOT*** be working on a fix, even if requested.
 If you would like to use RaceMenu, just do ***NOT*** use the "Presets" feature.
 Support will not be offered if you enable RaceMenu.

-- **R.A.S.S.** has been setup to prevent a bug that causes your charachter and NPCs to glow when it rains.
-Do not change the settings within the MCM.

 <br><br><br>

 ## **Reporting Issues**